 In case you’re wondering what I’ve been reading lately (hey, I get asked quite a bit…maybe because I almost always have a book in my hand).
 Your mileage with these books may vary…

-The New York Times write-up (published in May) on this Australian writer had such a hyperbolic title that I couldn’t NOT check him out.
+The New York Times write-up on this Australian writer had such a hyperbolic title that I couldn’t NOT check him out.
 Seriously.
 Click on the link; go check out the headline.
-I continue to plug away, one story at a time.
-So far, so good.
+A tad dense at times but certainly good.
+But up to the level the Times asserted?
+Well…

 Mother American Night — John Perry Barlow